RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### 2. Creating a new database

 Let's start by clicking *Create new database*.
 You can name your database and a description to it.
 Description is not manadatory, default name is *Passwords*.
 After naming you are prompted to set your encryption preferences (figure 5).
 It is not recommended to make changes to these settings.
-Increasing the Deccryption Time slider increases the level of security but also increses the time it takes to open the database.
+Increasing the Decryption Time slider increases the level of security but also increses the time it takes to open the database.

-Again
+Again I trust the guidance of KeePassXC Team.
+I keep the default settings.

 ### ![h4_keepassxc_encrypt_set](https://github.com/RenneJ/hh-infosec-course/assets/97522117/495aacc2-8d73-43bf-9c58-be392cb7ff5f)